Do You Have to Pay Taxes on Credit Card Rewards?

 Maybe you don’t really need that cash back, and you’re the altruistic sort.
 Maybe you’d rather make them a gift to a charity.
 If you do that, can you claim a tax deduction for it?

 No, says Capelli.
 “The IRS recognizes rewards points and miles as a gift or a reward from the corporation to the individual.
 Therefore, points and frequent flyer miles donated to charity are not considered tax-deductible.
 Another way to look at it is that the deductible amount is the lesser of the fair market value of the item basis, because you didn’t purchase them.
 Therefore, this is not a legitimate deduction.”

 So, taxpayers beware.
 Some credit card companies actually give you the option to send the money to a charity rather than have it applied to your card balance, but the IRS isn’t going to let you write the gift off.

 Stay on the Safe Side

 Check with a tax professional if you think you might owe taxes on any bank account or credit card bonuses you receive—especially if you get any 1099 forms from the bank or credit card issuer.
-Sometimes it can be confusing and hard to determine whether you owe taxes or not but an accounting pro can tell you for sure.
+Sometimes it can be confusing and hard to determine whether you owe taxes or not, but an accounting professional can tell you for sure.